Ichigeki Sacchu!! HoiHoi-san: Manga

 A spinoff manga titled Ichigeki Sacchu!!
 HoiHoi-san Legacy by Kunihiko Tanaka started serialization in the seinen manga magazine Dengeki Black Maoh on 19 September 2007.

 Anime

 The manga and the Original Video Animation were part of a special edition package.
 The anime itself is only about 10 minutes long, and maintains the unusual humor by combining massive gunplay with squeaky booties.
 Unlike the manga, the anime is centered around Kimiko Dewa, who abhors the nightly carnage by her insect killing robots.
 She would rather they were more like pets and made her own costumes.

 Doll

 An articulated doll was produced, in a limited edition, that in the spirit of the rest of the venture features numerous weapons and shields.
 Due to laws in Japan the doll does not fire live ammunition, neither from the machine gun, nor from the missile launcher, so the company regretted lack of insecticidal effect.
 The dress can still be customised.

 Dress demo

-To complete it all a demo was made in Adobe Flash that can be used to demonstrate numerous Hoihoi-san outfits.
+A demo was made in Adobe Flash that can be used to demonstrate numerous Hoihoi-san outfits.